Pyrus calleryana ‘Chanticleer’ (‘Cleveland Select’, ‘Glen’s Form’, ‘Stone Hill’)

 Deciduous, Trees, Flowers

-To 50 ft. tall and wide, with strong horizontal branching pattern; young growth is thorny.
+This deciduous tree grows to 50 ft. tall and wide, with a strong horizontal branching pattern; young growth is thorny.
 Broadly oval, scallop-edged, leathery, 1/2–3-in.-long leaves are glossy dark green, turning rich purplish red in fall.
 Blooms very early; late freezes may destroy flower crop.
 Very small, round, inedible fruit.
-Less susceptible to fireblight than most pears.‘Chanticleer', 'Cleveland Select’, ‘Glen’s Form’, ‘Stone Hill'
+Less susceptible to fireblight than most pears.‘Chanticleer’ (‘Cleveland Select’, ‘Glen’s Form’, ‘Stone Hill’)

-Most plants sold underthis name are narrowly pyramidal in form; some are more columnar.
-To 40 ft. tall, 15 ft. wide.
-Fall color varies fromorange to reddish purple.
+Most plants sold under this name are narrowly pyramidal in form; some are more columnar.
+Grows to 40 ft. tall and 15 ft. wide.
+Fall color varies from orange to reddish purple.